 \section{Smoothing Nonsmooth Nonconvex Functions}

 In this section, we turn to our second main contribution, examining the possibility of reducing nonsmooth nonconvex optimization to smooth nonconvex optimization, by running a smooth optimization method on a smooth approximation of the objective function.
+This longstanding approach for nonsmooth nonconvex optimization has been examined by many works, initially driven by practical applications \citep{blake1987visual,wu1996effective} complemented by further theoretical analyses \citep{mobahi2015theoretical,hazan2016graduated}.
 In what follows, we focus our discussion on $1$-Lipschitz functions: This is without loss of generality, since if our objective is $L$-Lipschitz, we can simply rescale it by $L$ (and a Lipschitz assumption is always necessary if we wish to obtain a Lipschitz-gradient smooth approximation).
 Also, we focus on smoothing functions over all of $\reals^d$ for simplicity, but our results and proofs easily extend to the case where we are only interested in smoothing over some bounded domain on which the function is Lipschitz.